Battle of Thannuris

-The description provided by Procopius is quite terse.
-Other sources include John Malalas and Zachariah of Mitylene.
+The Byzantine emperor Justinian I, soon after coming to power, sought to strengthen the eastern frontier against the Persians with the construction of a fortress at Thannuris near Dara.
+The Persians viewed this as a threat and threatened to invade if the construction took place.
+In response, Justinian reinforced the location with additional troops to protect the construction.
+A Persian army under Peroz Mihran and Xerxes invaded and faced an outnumbered Byzantine army at Thannuris.
+The Persians feigned a retreat with the Byzantines pursuing them, confident in their numerical advantage.
+The Persians drove the pursuing Byzantine cavalry into concealed ditches, causing heavy losses.
+The surviving Byzantine cavalry escaped to Dara, while the infantry was captured or killed.
+The Persians destroyed the fortress under construction at Thannuris.
+Although Justinian reinforced the eastern defenses, a heavy winter prevented further engagements.

 Background

-After the death of the emperor Justin I in 527, his successor Justinian I was determined to continue the war against the Sassanid Empire.
-He appointed Belisarius as magister militum of the East and put him in charge of strengthening the Byzantine positions and building a new fortress near Dara to protect the region from Persian raids.
-Thannuris appeared to be a convenient place for a city and a military force to be stationed but the current fort was vulnerable.
-He began firstly by overseeing the strengthening of the fortifications.
+After the death of emperor Justin I in 527, his successor Justinian I was determined to continue the war against the Sassanid (Persian) Empire.
+He appointed Belisarius as dux of Mesopotamia and put him in charge of strengthening the Byzantine positions and building a new fortress near Dara to protect the region from Persian raids.
+Thannuris appeared to be a convenient place for a city and a military force to be stationed, but the current fort was vulnerable.
+He began to oversee the construction.

-The Persians considered any new frontier fort as a threat and threatened to invade if the construction was not stopped.
-Justinian responded by reinforcing Belisarius with the duces of Phoenice Libanensis Coutzes and Bouzes, the dux of Phoenicia Proclianus (according to Malalas), Sebastianus, Vincentius, comes Basilius, some Isaurians, and Ghassanid Arabs under their king Jabalah IV ibn al-Harith (Tapharas).
-Syvänne estimates the strength of the infantry to be at least 10,000 and that of the cavalry to be 30,000.
+The Persians considered all the frontier forts, whether major or minor, as a threat.
+They threatened to invade if the construction was not stopped.
+Justinian responded by reinforcing Belisarius with the duces of Phoenice Libanensis Coutzes and Bouzes, the dux of Phoenicia Proclianus (according to John Malalas), Sebastianus, Vincentius, comes Basilius, some Isaurians, and Ghassanid Arabs under their king Jabalah IV ibn al-Harith (Tapharas).
+Syvänne estimates the infantry at at least 10,000 and the cavalry at 30,000.
 He argues that the combined Byzantine army must have been superior in numbers, but the fact that Belisarius was only a dux limited his authority over other duces.
-At the same time, a Persian army under Peroz Mihran and prince Xerxes with 30,000 men invaded Mesopotamia.
+At the same time, a Persian army under Peroz Mihran and prince Xerxes with 30,000 men invaded Mesopotamia to prevent the construction of the fortress.

 Battle

-As the building operations were progressing, the Persian army approached.
-Despite the Byzantine efforts, the Persians managed to close up to the walls and breach them.
-Belisarius tried to counter-attack with his cavalry but was defeated and retreated to Dara.

-The exact course of the Persian campaign is poorly recorded in primary sources, which have often compressed the events of the battles of Thannuris and Mindouos into one.
-In the narrative that portrays them as separate battles, the battle of Thannuris took place before Mindouos, and is depicted as the Persians luring the Roman infantry into a trap where they fell into deep holes and were killed or captured.
-According to Zacharias of Mitylene, the mounted Romans escaped with Belisarius to Dara, but the infantrymen were killed and captured.

-[The Sasanians] devised a stratagem, and dug several ditches among their trenches, and concealed them (?) all round outside by triangular stakes of wood, and left several openings.
-And, when the Roman army came up, they did not perceive the Persians' deceitful stratagem in time, but the generals entered the Persian entrenchment at full speed, and, falling into the pits, were taken prisoners...